JostTim/auto_fast_docs/README.md

 # Auto-Doc
 A single file auto documentation builder made to be interfaced with mkdocstrings, and ran in containerized CI/CD

-Drop it on top level of your package.
-Requires wrapped package structure like so :
+Drop it on top level of your package wrapper folder.
+It requires a setup.py wrapped package structure like so :

 > - :open_file_folder: PackageRepo
 >   - :page_facing_up: setup.py